ALM-Rangers/Migrate-assets-from-RM-server-to-VSTS/doc/RM-Workflow-Migrator-Guide.md

 		ERROR(S):
 		  -n/--SqlServerName required option is missing.
-		  -d/--DatabaseName required option is missing.
 		  -t/--TemplateName required option is missing.
-		  -s/--TemplateStage required option is missing.

 		  -n, --SqlServerName                 Required.
 The name of the SQL Server hosting the Release Management database.

-		  -d, --DatabaseName                  Required.
-The name of the Release Management database.
+		  -d, --DatabaseName                  (Default: ReleaseManagement) The name of the Release Management database.

 		  --ConnectTimeout                    (Default: 15) The length of time (in seconds) to wait for a connection to the